gmekhrenin/joe/README.md

 ### 1. Database Lab
 Install and setup [Database Lab](https://gitlab.com/postgres-ai/database-lab)

 Prepare one or more Database Lab instances before configuring Joe bot.
-Feel free to choose any name for Database Lab instances from the `dblabs` section those are just aliases.

 Then, configure ways of communication with Joe.